Outbound calling integration guideFollow

 Call concurrency limits

-Please contact your Bandwidth Support Team to determine what the appropriate call concurrency limits are for your account.
+Please open a ticket with your Bandwidth Support Team to determine what the appropriate call concurrency limits are for your account.
 This will be calculated by the type of traffic and expected Minutes of Use (MOU).
 If your call concurrency limit is reached, you'll be provided a 503 Service Unavailable or 486 Busy Here signal message.

 Bandwidth will allocate capacity on the following outbound calling rate decks to allow them to be capacity redundant during scheduled maintenance events:

 Bandwidth will allocate non-redundant capacity on the following outbound calling rate decks:

 Note: In the event of a scheduled maintenance or a service impacting event, you should anticipate and expect decreased capacity and route advance to other vendors.

 Supported caller ID/privacy types

 - FROM field is the default option for caller ID name, number, and rating

 - RPID (Remote Party ID) is a secondary option

 - P-Asserted ID is a supported option